rspamd/docs.rspamd.com/docs/tutorials/migration.md

 Additionally, the `Neural networks` plugin's training data will be lost as the internal structure of the NN has been redesigned in an incompatible manner.
 However, training can continue as normal.

 If you encounter complaints about `SENDER_REP_HAM` and `SENDER_REP_SPAM` symbols in Rspamd logs, you may need to define scores for these symbols.
-Refer to the documentation https://rspamd.com/doc/modules/reputation.html).
+Refer to the [reputation module documentation](/modules/reputation).
 This issue will be fixed in future Rspamd releases.

 ## Migration to Rspamd 2.0